 IUP, at the time, was the premier publishing house, kind of the Knopf of psychiatric literature.
 They registered it with The Library of Congress.
 Listed it in their upcoming publicity.
 It’s a long story of what went awry but the manuscript eventually sat on my shelf for years unpublished.(I was busy writing another book).
 Its fate says it all.
 One day, many years later, Walt Disney Productions contacted me.
 They had found the title in The Library of Congress.
 They were doing a comedy, What About Bob?
 A character in the movie, the shrink’s son, was brooding in his father’s library, reading The Fear of Death.
 I told them the book didn’t exist.
 “No problem” they said.
 They would create a book cover (with blank pages).
 Sure I told them.
 At that point, why not.
 They filmed the scene.
 But then cut it from the final version of the movie.
 Speaking of how fame is fleeting.
 In the end I had to self publish.
 Took me five years to write that book.
 Why not get it out there.

 Anyway, as often as I have sputtered and fucked up good opportunities, the point remains that many renowned writers, especially those who admire originality, have been turned on after reading my work.
 So I still expect it is going to happen.
 Or it won’t.
-Either way I still have my photography
+In any case I still lhave my photography